BURUNDI, THE COUNTRY THAT LIVES BY AND FOR COFFEE

 Origin

 In Burundi, coffee employs more than 2 million people in a country where 11 million people live, and which has an unemployment rate of more than 50%.
-Therefore, coffee is the industry that moves and sustains the country's economy.
+For this reason, coffee is the industry that drives and sustains the country's economy.

 In 1940 the Belgian colonial government introduced coffee in the country, in production and export, because it is a location with perfect agricultural and climatic conditions.
 All the coffee trees found in Burundi are Red Bourbon and are controlled by the government for quality reasons.